Common medicine context

 Review common headache medicines, hydration and rest basics, headache diaries, cold pack cautions, and migraine red flags.

-Use practical fluid checks for everyday routines, hot weather, short illness, electrolytes, and when dehydration needs advice.
+Practical, safety-first fluid checks for everyday routines, dehydration signs, hot weather, illness, and when to seek advice.

 Build a calmer evening routine with practical checks for wind-down habits, light, caffeine, bedroom setup, and when sleep problems need advice.